tnebooks/12th-biology/content.en/botany/principles-and-processes-of-biotechnology/_index.md

 or tissues are cultured on selected medium to regenerate plants from the transformed cells.(Figure 4.14)

 ### Indirect or Vector-Mediated Gene Transfer
  Gene transfer is mediated with the help of a plasmid vector is known as indirect or vector mediated gene transfer.
 Among the various vectors used for plant transformation, the Ti-plasmid from _Agrobacterium tumefaciens_ has been used extensively.
 This bacterium has a large size plasmid, known as Ti plasmid (Tumor inducing) and a portion of it referred as T-DNA (transfer DNA) is transferred to plant genome in the infected cells and cause plant tumors (crown gall).
-Since this bacterium has the natural ability to transfer T-DNA region of its plasmid into
+Since this bacterium has the natural ability to transfer T-DNA region of its plasmid into the methods are used and one such method is Blue-White colony Selection method.

-Cell membrane

-Lipoplex

-Lipoplex

-Liposome

-Endocytosis

-Lysosome

-Proteoglycan

-Endosome

-Endosome with lipid mixing

-Escape from endosome

-Endosomal maturation

-DNA fragmentation

-DNA

-DNA

-DNA

-Nucleus

-Plastic disc with DNA-coated gold particles

-Disc stopped by screen

-Target plant cells

-DNA-pcoated gold particles

-Gene gun barrel

-DNA containing gene for desired trait

-Plant cell

-Insertion of gene into plasmid using restriction enzyme and DNA ligase

-1

-T DNA carrying new gene within plant

-chromosome

-Plant with new trait

-Regeneration of plant

-The plant cells are grown in

-culture

-Introduction into plant

-cells

-Recombinant Ti plasmid

-Agrobacterium tumefaciens

-Ti plasmid

-T DNA Restriction

-cleavage site

-2 3 3

-the methods are used and one such method is Blue-White colony Selection method.

 ### Insertional Inactivation - Blue- White Colony Selection Method
  It is a powerful method used for screening of recombinant plasmid.
 In this method, a reporter gene **lacZ** is inserted in the vector.
 The lacZ encodes the enzyme β-galactosidase and contains several recognition sites for restriction enzyme.